 You’ll get to try the cake of dreams, the Merveilleux.
 You’ve never heard of a Merveilleux?
 Well neither had I before I nipped to Lille back in April, but believe me you have to taste one.
 A Merveilleux is a meringue based treat which is covered in fresh cream and then rolled in chocolate flake.
 Sounds amazing right?
 That’s because it is.
 They are only really found around that particular area of France and Belgium, and they are a must whilst visiting Lille.
 Merveilleux’s can be purchased in numerous shops in the city and retail at around €3.

 Lille is also just a short train journey away from little old Belgium.
 That’s right, you can tick two countries off in one city break if you like and I would recommend you do.
 Whilst there’s lots to see and do in Lille, a day trip to Belgium really is a great way to see more of Europe in a short amount of time.
-There’s lots of lovely little cities in this beautiful country but I would suggest a trip to Ypres if you are a history fan like me.
+There are lots of lovely little cities in this beautiful country but I would suggest a trip to Ypres if you are a history fan like me.
 There you can find WW1 museum after WW1 museum and lots of battlefields and cemeteries scattered around too.
 It really is a history geek’s dream.

 Last but not least, Lille features a host of gorgeous Parisian style boulevards whilst also maintaining a labyrinth of medieval streets.
 There really is a bit of everything here.
 You could easily spend hours exploring the winding roads, some of which are too small for cars to fit down.
 You could also lose track of time gazing at the slightly more modern baroque buildings found near the main square and opera house, which look like they would be featured on a postcard from Paris.
 One of the buildings in the city centre was actually transported brick by brick from the capital, but you’ll have to take a trip to find out which one!

-All in all Lille is a great little city with so much to see and do.
+All in all, Lille is a great little city with so much to see and do.
 I think it should make it onto your bucket list this year, and I hope you think so too!

 If you want to read more from Grace then pop over and check out her blog and social media.